 A series of reports on skills in Central Asia, entitled The Skills Road: Skills for Employability in Uzbekistan, The Skills Road: Skills for Employability in Tajikistan, and The Skills Road: Skills for Employability in the Kyrgyz Republic provides policy goals and recommendations for improving skills in the Kyrgyz Republic, Tajikistan, and Uzbekistan based on an assessment of both cognitive and non-cognitive skills.

 The Ukraine: Soil Fertility to Strengthen Climate Resilience report takes a close look at the challenge of accelerating soil erosion in Ukraine and provides recommendations on how to better address soil erosion, excessive land tillage and climate change in Ukraine.

 The Open Data for Economic Growth in Russia report draws on the most recent developments in Russia’s Open Data initiatives and provides recommendations for policies and actions that could maximize economic growth from the open data initiatives.

-The ECA region also provides timely monitoring of economic trends and prospects in the region through its Regular Economic Reports for Armenia, Belarus, Croatia, the EU Regular Economic Report (RER), Georgia, Moldova, Poland, Russian Federation, South East Europe Regular Economic Report (RER)1, Tajikistan, Turkey, and Ukraine.
+The ECA region also provides timely monitoring of economic trends and prospects in the region through its Economic Reports for Armenia, Belarus, Croatia, the EU Regular Economic Report (RER), Georgia, Moldova, Poland, Russian Federation, South East Europe Regular Economic Report (RER)1, Tajikistan, Turkey, and Ukraine.